mattkellymt/algorithms/shift_add_multiplication/readme.md

-Multiply using only the add and shift operators.
+Multiply with only the add and shift operators.